-During 2020/21 the Board of Trustees aimed to set itself targets as part of the School Development Plan.
+During 2021/22 the Board of Trustees aimed to set itself targets as part of the School Development Plan.
 These targets were to be monitored and evaluated and success criteria put in place.
-The ongoing COVID-19 pandemic resulted in no formal Trustee targets being set.
+The ongoing COVID-19 pandemic has impacted the ability to set and meet targets.
 The Trustees did however achieve the following:

-1) Owing to COVID-19 trustees were unable to complete climate walks throughout the academic year, it was agreed at the March FGB meeting that climate walks would not be appropriate in the current climate.
+- 1) Owing to COVID-19 trustees were unable to complete climate walks throughout the academic year, it was agreed at the March FGB meeting that climate walks would not be appropriate in the current climate. - 2) Subject Monitoring was completed during the Summer term. - Owing to COVID-19 Trustees were unable to visit the School Council, Eco Council or Digital Council. - 4) A trustee completed a review of the single central record. - 5) The Safeguarding Trustee reviewed and discussed safeguarding.